AARs (After Action Reports)

 the town where Jap infantry could use its strengths.
 I

-decided to try to rush the town.
+to try to rush the town.

 Nothing went right in this one, it's raining which was

-expected, only three dozers available, the bloody HQ
+expected, only three dozers available,

 planted all infantry in landing crafts that move 3